forem/forem/docs/installation/mac.md

 DEV requires Elasticsearch version 7 or higher.

-You have the option of installing Elasticsearch with Homebrew of through an archive.
+You have the option of installing Elasticsearch with Homebrew or through an archive.
 We recommend installing from archive on Mac.

 Once installed and started you can test if it's up and running correctly by